Diverticulitis is a common GI disorder that occurs when small herniations through the wall of the colon, or diverticula, become inflamed or infected.

 Uncomplicated diverticulitis is managed with oral antibiotics and a liquid diet, although recent data suggests that antibiotics may not be required in uncomplicated diverticulitis.

 Outpatients should follow up with a gastroenterology specialist for an outpatient colonoscopy in 6 weeks if they show improvement.
-Patients with worsening of their ...
+Patients ...